-Theme: Strategic Communications and Knowledge uptake
+Theme: Supporting Strategic Communications and Knowledge Uptake

 Africa faces significant challenges in sharing and using scientific knowledge across the continent.
 A new CODATA research paper highlights how the open science movement can unlock new possibilities for collaboration,…